Dare Devils and Nature Lovers

 • Double bags only if enough room to be comfortable in the bag.

-• ALWAYS use at least one pad under sleeping bag to insulate from cold ground
+• ALWAYS use a pad under sleeping bag to insulate from cold ground

 • Don't breathe moisture into bag.
 Cinch tight, breathe through balaclava